Cooked up OEE formula – why it’s a bad idea

 Recipes for cooking up OEE formula

-OEE Recipe 1
+OEE calculation cooking up - Recipe 1

-OEE Recipe 2
+OEE calculation cooking up - Recipe 2

-OEE Recipe 3
+OEE calculation cooking up - Recipe 3

-In the Availability part of the formula for OEE calculation, do not consider chip cleaning, insert changing and part inspection times as downtime, because “All these are part of the process.
+In the Availability part of the OEE calculation formula, do not consider chip cleaning, insert changing and part inspection times as downtime, because “All these are part of the process.
 They are not downtimes.”
 The taste: Maybe you can eliminate the chip cleaning time by using better chip breaker geometry and cutting parameters, reduce the frequency of insert changes by using an insert with a better life.
 Maybe you can speed up the inspection or reduce its frequency.
 You’ll never do this, again because you have hidden these downtime wastes in manufacturing forever and will never know that they exist.

 As you can see, the taste in all these recipes is uniformly bad.
-These are only some examples of bad practices in the OEE formula.
+These are only some examples of bad practices in the OEE calculation formula.
 There really is no point in hiding downtimes to inflate OEE numbers.
 This comes from an obsession with the absolute value of the OEE.
 Instead, use it as a measure of productivity that needs to be improved.
 Set a target for periodic improvement, not an absolute value.
 Just let ALL the downtimes be visible, out there, so that you will keep reducing them and never forget them.

 Etc